Balta Sound

 Balta Sound is a sound (inlet) on the east coast of the island of Unst in the Shetland Islands, Scotland.
 The sound is sheltered from the North Sea to the east by the uninhabited island of Balta.
+The sound is subject to daily tides.

-The settlement at the west of the sound is Baltasound.
+The settlement at the west of the sound is Baltasound taking its name from the sound.
+On the land to the south of the Sound is Unst Airport.

+History

+In the 19th and early 20th century, Chromate of iron was mined on the north side of Balta Sound and taken away in ships via the Sound to Leith and Bo'ness.

+In 1894, Balta sound was described as "altogether about 2 miles long and half a mile wide."